aerahan/aerahan.github.io/_posts/2022-10-31-linux-commands-archive.md

 <br />

 ### Explanations & Examples

 ##### ls
-ls lists files and directories in the current directory, or the specified directory.
-The command accepts flags.
+`ls` lists files and directories in the current directory, or the specified directory.
+The command accepts flags. `-R` stands for recursive and will return all files in the subdirectories too, while `-a` will show hidden files that start with `.`.
 Basic syntax: `ls [flags] [directory]`

-General shortcuts: / for root, .. for parent directory one level above, ../.. for two levels above, ~ for home directory.
+General shortcuts: `/` for root, `..` for parent directory one level above, `../..` for two levels above, `~` for home directory.

 Example:
 ```sh